 Dr. Robert Ingram was born on the 20th of December, 1877 in Howard Twp, (Chatham-Kent).
 He was the 6th of 8 children born to Matthew Ingram and the former Ellen Anderson.
-At the time of his birth, his father farmed at Lot 3, Concession 9.
-His siblings included; William, Maud, Herbert, John, his twin sister Sabina, Addie and Grace.
+At the time of his birth, his parents farmed at Lot 3, Concession 9 (Howard Twp).
+His siblings were; William, Maud, Herbert, John, his twin sister Sabina, Addie and Grace.

-After the war, Dr. Ingram lived and practiced in Ridgetown for a time, before moving to Coboconk, Ontario where he practiced medicine for 35 years.
+After the war, Dr. Ingram lived and practiced medicine in Ridgetown for a time before moving to Coboconk, Ontario where he practiced medicine for 35 years.

+Mrs. Ingram died in 1956.
 Dr. Ingram died on the 22nd of June,1957.
-Mrs. Ingram died in 1956.
-Dr. Ingram’s funeral was held in Coboconk.
+His funeral was held in Coboconk, Ontario.
 Dr. and Mrs. Ingram are buried at Greenwood Cemetery in Ridgetown.

 *Dr. Ingram is also featured on the ‘Gathering Our Heroes’ website.